neeraja1504/mathgpt/README.md

 ```

 ## Data Storage and tradeoffs
 The receptionist agent and subjectplanner agent interact via structured json messages.
-All the agents in this context is the GPT-4o-mini model.
+All the agents in this context use the GPT-4o-mini model in the backend.
 Below is the tradeoff table:

 | **Decision**                | **Trade-off**                          | **Justification**                                                                 |
 |----------------------------|----------------------------------------|-----------------------------------------------------------------------------------|